nouredd2/argus/README.md

 ```
 and replace `1234` with the appropriate `pid`.

-The module now is ready to run, the active it use
+The module now is ready to run, the activate it use

 ```
 echo "1" > /proc/pmonitor